August 11, 2015

 3. Praise your cat for a job well done

-Verbal praise, treats in the carrier and gentle stroking will help to reassure your cat that she is loved and safe—and will survive this important and necessary trip.
+Verbal praise, treats in the carrier and gentle stroking will help to reassure your cat that they are loved and safe—and will survive this important and necessary trip.

 4. Arrive at the veterinarian's office prepared and informed

 Before you leave for the vet, write down any questions or concerns that you may have about your cat's health or behavior so you are ready make the most of your visit.

-Between vet visits, give your cat regular, at-home exams to keep in touch with what's going on with his body.
+Between vet visits, give your cat regular, at-home exams to keep in touch with what's going on with their body.
 Keep a list of any questions or concerns that come up during these exams so you can discuss them the next time you see the veterinarian.

 Worried about the cost of cat care?

 Did you know that preventive care and diagnosing a health problem early on can actually save you money?
 Also, take a look at the resources we've created to make it easier for you to afford those yearly (or twice-yearly) vet visits and other kinds of health care that are key to helping you and your cat enjoy a long, healthy life together.